dojot/docs/source/using-api-interface.rst

   mosquitto_sub -h localhost -p 1883 -u admin:0998 -t admin:0998/config -q 1

-Triggering the publishing of the message from the dojot to the device.
+Triggering the sending of the message from the dojot to the device.

 .. code-block:: bash